4ms/metamodule-plugin-sdk/docs/element-groups.md

 a module has both a "Pitch" knob and a "Pitch" input (shown as "Pitch In"), `"Pitch"` finds the knob and `"Pitch In"` finds the jack.

-### By enum name
+This is sometimes the most natual and easiest way to make groups.
+But, the downside is that if you make a typo or don't write the name exactly, your plugin will still compile.
+When you run the plugin on hardware, you'll see a warning printed in the console, but no other indicators.
+So, if you use this method, always check your groups on hardware after making changes.

-You can specify the name of an enum of the module's class, like `"CUTOFF_PARAM"`.
+### By enum

-For some modules, the string display name is long or ambigious, so this method might be a good choice.
+A robust way is to use the enums from the module's class, like `CUTOFF_PARAM` or `AUDIO_INPUT`.

 This way is compile-time checked, and you'll see typos and errors immediately, so that's a big help if you have a lot of modules.
-It's fragile, however, and it won't work in some cases.
-So if it doesn't work, use the display name method.
+The downside is that it won't work for modules that don't use the typical VCV or CoreProcess enum patterns.

 If you use this method, then you must also include the `class` field like this: